1. Introduction

 6. Conclusion

 In this article, we’ve seen how to use API-First Development using Spring-Boot and OAS.
-We’ve also looked at the benefits of being API-First and how it helps modern agile software development teams.
+We’ve also looked at the benefits of being API-first and how it helps modern agile software development teams.
 The most important reason to use API-First is the agility increase and the reduction of wasted development time when creating APIs.
 Using that approach, we can draft, iteratively change, and provide feedback faster on the design.

 Another good reason for using an API-First approach is that stakeholders don’t need to rely on the developer to finish the code to start their work.
 QAs, writers, managers, and developers can work in parallel after the initial API design document is created.